All Episodes

 Now we're down to 12,000 something.

-The Epic Times pointed out that a recount monitor, and I actually have the full affidavit in front of me, in Georgia discovered a 9,626 vote error in the hand recount in DeCab County, Georgia, according to the Georgia Republican Party, quote, one of our monitors discovered a 9,626 vote error in DeCab County in the hand count.
+The Epic Times pointed out that a recount monitor, and I actually have the full affidavit in front of me, in Georgia discovered a 9,626 vote error in the hand recount in DeKalb County, Georgia, according to the Georgia Republican Party.

 One batch was labeled 10,707 for Biden, 13 for Trump.

-Pretty improbable margin, even by DeCab standards.
+Pretty improbable margin, even by DeKalb standards.

-Now the actual batch, now they're saying was just 1,081.
+Now, the actual batch, now they're saying, was just 1,081.

-How do you go from 10,707 to 1,081?
+How do you go from 10,707 to 1,081 and 13 for Trump?

 Anyway, this was on the head of the Republican Party's Twitter account.

-And as of today, and quote, had this counting error not been discovered, Biden would have gained enough votes from this one batch alone to cancel out Trump's gains and Fayette Floyd and Walton, referring to the three Georgia counties, which discovered memory cards with uncounted votes on Monday and Tuesday.
+And as of today, and quote, had this counting error not been discovered, Biden would have gained enough votes from this one batch alone to cancel out Trump's gains and Fayette, Floyd, and Walton, referring to the three Georgia counties, which discovered memory cards with uncounted votes on Monday and Tuesday.

 How about you check the memory cards like twice?